gogojjh/everyday_my_arxiv/README.md

 ## GitHub Actions Setup

-To enable GitHub Actions:
+To enable GitHub Actions with [Reference](https://docs.github.com/zh/actions/how-tos/write-workflows/choose-what-workflows-do/use-variables):

 1. Add your Google API key as a GitHub secret named `GOOGLE_API_KEY`
 2. Add your email credentials as GitHub secrets
 3. The workflow will run daily and send reports to your email
 4. The daily report contents will be released in Github.

+Set Personal Token with [Reference](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

 ## Local Testing